genomicsITER/NanoCLUST/README.md

 #Use either conda or docker profiles for dependency packages
 nextflow run main.nf -profile test,<conda/docker>
 ```
 *MacOS users should use only the docker profile to ensure compatibility.
 Using conda profile in Mac downloads a Canu v1.5 env, while v2.0 is required by NanoCLUST and any lower version would crash the pipeline.
+Increase the Docker machine memory (value is 2GB by default) and cpus in the Docker Desktop settings to higher values depending on your machine specs (minimum 8-16GB recommended for testing purposes).

 iv.
 Start running your own analysis!